 If you have a CPAP (Continuous Positive Airway Pressure) machine as a part of your sleep apnea therapy, it’s important that you are taking regular care of it to ensure that it is working correctly and to maximise its efficacy during your treatment.
 This includes knowing when to replace your mask.

-It is typically recommended that masks be replaced every 3 to 6 months, and headgear be replaced every 6 months, however here are the five signs to tell when your CPAP mask needs replacing:
+It is typically recommended that masks be replaced every 6 to 12 months, and headgear just as often, however here are the five signs to tell when your CPAP mask needs replacing:

 1) When You Notice Different Results

 If you begin to find that the results of your nightly therapy are starting to drop, and you are not feeling as refreshed after sleep as you were previously, it may be time to consider replacing your mask.

 The mask’s seal, which covers your nose and mouth, is originally clear and strong, however with regular use this seal becomes discoloured, weak and loses the ability to create a hold around your face.
 This is because the natural oils on your skin build up on its surface, which can reduce the effectiveness of both your mask and consequently, your therapy.
 A new mask will help ensure the seal is working correctly.

 Waking up with a dry mouth could be a sign that your current mask might need to be replaced!
 This can occur when air leaks cause a fluctuation in the mask’s air pressure, and your mouth opens to compensate, thus drying it out throughout the night.